goncalooliveirasilva/chord-dfs/README.md

 #### Using the API
 The DFS exposes a REST API for interaction.
 You can use ```curl``` to upload, download, and delete files.
-A UI is planned for the future (see Future Plans to know more about what's comming!).
+A UI is planned for the future (see Future Plans to learn more about what's coming up!).

 **Upload a File**
 ```